chrisosaurus/icarus/docs/inspiration.md

 Pony:

 * I had been considering forcing conditional expressions to be boolean, Pony helped convince me
-* I was unsure of `if cond then ... end`, but Pony convinced me
+* I was unsure of `if cond then ... end`, but Pony convinced me - deprecated, favouring if cond ... end
 * pony enforces mixed operator expressions to be brackets, e.g. `1+2*3/4` must be written bracketed, such as `((1+2)*3/4)`